 My final thoughts:

-While I agree that in many instances, a drop shipping approach to business can earn you more money because you can charge more, I see some ethical issues with this, because as I said, sometimes, this can go out of control and frustrate the buyer.
+While I agree that in many instances, a drop shipping approach to business can earn you more money because you can charge more, I see some ethical issues with this (the 3 above are the major issues), because as I said, sometimes, this can go out of control and frustrate the buyer (I personally experienced that).

-This is why I have said that traditional affiliate marketing is better than this because while you don’t own the product you’re promoting, you’re still leading the buyer to a person who does own it and is responsible, so they will get a fair price for their purchase and the shipping will be on time.
+However, I have said that traditional affiliate marketing is better in my opinion than drop shipping because while you don’t own the product you’re promoting, you’re still leading the buyer to a person who does own it and is responsible, so they will get a fair price for their purchase and the shipping will be on time.

 Compare that to drop shipping when the buyer will likely get the opposite experience, and you have a big issue that can destroy the trust and reputation of the seller.
 This is not the type of business I will be practicing nor endorsing in the future.